 Fine Art Nature Photographer Gregor Schöpf shoots Nature through the lens of Japanese aesthetic sensibility Wabi-Sabi (侘寂).

-His Photography aims to capture emotion through the visual language of nature, evoking peaceful contemplation, both saddened by and appreciative of transience.
+His Photography aims to capture emotion through the visual language of nature, evoking peaceful contemplation, both saddened by and appreciative of impermanence.

-Wabi-Sabi (侘寂) is a Japanese aesthetic that derives from acceptance and appreciation of transience - the quality of being temporary, brief or fleeting, thereby suggesting the inevitability of ending or dying.
+A Japanese aesthetic that derives from acceptance and appreciation of impermanence - the quality of being temporary, brief or fleeting, thereby suggesting the inevitability of ending or dying.

-The word Sabi (寂), from the verb sabu (to wane), translates as beauty revealed through the process of time, most notably decay.
+The word Sabi (寂) translates as beauty revealed through the process of time, most notably decay.
+It describes a quality that is only revealed through the passage of time.

 Natural environments and seasons